-NOTE: If you are using the picture-in-picture feature, you must keep the lecture/page that contains the video open in one of your browser tabs.
-If you exit out of the page with the video (which can happen if you click into another lecture in the course), the picture-in-picture video will close.
+NOTE: If you are using the picture-in-picture feature, you must keep the lesson/page that contains the video open in one of your browser tabs.
+If you exit out of the page with the video (which can happen if you click into another lesson in the course), the picture-in-picture video will close.

 To use picture-in-picture viewing:

 - While a course video is playing, click the picture-in-picture icon in the bottom right corner of the video player.